 If you can buy something for $1 and turn around and sell it for $2, then you've made money.
-If, on the other hand, you buy for a buck and can't find someone willing to buy it for more than $0.50, you've lost money.
+If, on the other hand, you buy something for a buck and can't find someone willing to take it off your hands for more than $0.50, you've lost money.
 Clearly, to make money at investing, the goal is to buy low and sell high.
 More than half a century ago, Benjamin Graham, the pioneer of value investing, came up with a simple way to do just that -- a concept known as the "margin of safety."
-By deploying this technique, investors greatly increase the chance that they won't lose their hats and the likelihood that they'll trounce other investors.
+By employing this technique, investors greatly decrease the chance that they'll lose their hats and increase the likelihood that they'll trounce other investors.

-Following in Graham's footsteps, Bill Miller, who runs Legg Mason Value Trust, has beaten the market for 14 consecutive years -- practically unheard of in the mutual fund industry.
-Miller's long-run performance pales in comparison with that of Warren Buffett, a former pupil of Graham's and current head of Berkshire Hathaway.
-What's more, Graham's margin of safety is something we put to good use here at the Motley Fool Inside Value newsletter service.
+Following in Graham's footsteps, Bill Miller, who runs Legg Mason Value Trust (LMVTX), has beaten the market for 15 consecutive years -- something that's practically unheard of in the mutual fund industry.
+And Miller's long-run performance pales in comparison with that of Warren Buffett, a former pupil of Graham's.
+What's more, Graham's margin of safety is something we put to good use here at the Motley Fool Inside Value investing service.

 Know a company's true worth

-My friend and colleague Philip Durell follows that philosophy as advisor/analyst at Inside Value.
-His selections as a whole have handily beaten the market's return since the newsletter's inception last year.
+My friend and colleague Philip Durell follows that philosophy as chief analyst at Inside Value.
+His selections as a whole are beating the market's return since the service's inception in 2004.
 His record is added proof that using a margin of safety truly does work.

-Philip has beaten the market without help from the likes of commodity-driven businesses like coal-mining company Arch Coal
+Philip has beaten the market without help from the likes of oil-driven firms such as petroleum company Sunoco

 Buying low with the margin of safety

-Every company has what Graham calls an "intrinsic value," a measure of what it is really worth.
-While finding that value is part art and part analysis, there are simple steps you can take to get there.
-One of the most powerful tools in a value investor's toolkit is a discounted cash flow calculator, into which you put your estimate of how much cash the company will generate in the upcoming years.
+Every company has what Graham calls an "intrinsic value," a measure of what that company is really worth.
+Finding that value is part art and part analysis.
+One of the most powerful tools in a value investor's tool kit is a discounted cash flow calculator, into which you put your estimate of how much cash the company will generate in the ensuing years.
 The calculator then tells you how much the company is worth today.
 Inside Value has just such a calculator available to subscribers.
-If you're already a subscriber, click here to access it.
-If not, click here to take a free 30-day trial to the newsletter and play with the calculator to your heart's content.
+If you're already a subscriber, you have access any time.
+If not, you can get access by taking a free 30-day trial of the newsletter.
+Then you can play with the calculator to your heart's content.

-Once you've figured out what the company is worth, you can use that information to determine whether or not it has enough of Graham's margin of safety to be worth buying.
+Once you've figured out what the company is worth, you can use that information to determine whether it has enough of Graham's margin of safety to be worth buying.
 In December 2004, for example, using just such a cash flow calculation told me that employment and income verifier TALX

 Selling high with the margin of safety

 Logically, if a company trading below its intrinsic value is worth buying, then a company trading at or above its intrinsic value just might be a candidate for selling.
-For instance, in October 2004, I profiled struggling life insurance company Presidential Life
+Take former Inside Value watch list firm and health-care-services company Cardinal Health

 This article was originally published on July 13, 2005.
 It has been updated.